tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 If the format of the Certificate message is altered using the server_certificate_type extension [RFC7250], the resulting altered message is compressed instead.

-If the server chooses to use the cached_info extension [RFC7924] to replace the Certificate message with a hash, it MUST NOT send the compress_certificates extension.

 # Security Considerations